15 Amazing Restaurants in Jacksonville, NC

 • Website: See menu

-For modern Southern cuisine, head to Flavor Hills.
-It’s the self-proclaimed finest from scratch kitchen in the city, and there’s no argument here.
+For modern Southern cuisine andone of the best restaurants in Jacksonville, head to Flavor Hills.
+It’s the self-proclaimed finest from-scratch kitchen in the city, and there’s no argument here.
 It was opened by two former veteran Marine Corps Officers, a fitting founding story for the city.

-Each plate is rich, flavorful, and almost too pretty to eat, and always made with all of the highest quality locally sourced ingredients.
-The cocktails are just as thoughtfully crafted, especially the Momma’s Kick’n Sweet Tea.
-They have brunch, lunch, dinner, and even a late night menu.
+Each plate is rich, flavorful, almost too pretty to eat, and always made with the highest quality locally sourced ingredients.
+The cocktails are as thoughtfully crafted, especially the Momma’s Kick’n Sweet Tea.
+They have brunch, lunch, dinner, and even a late-night menu.

 Some of our favorite inventive fares are the Waffle Burger, Catfish and Grits, and the Honey Jerk Chop.
 For meat-free feasters, the Impossible Meatloaf is amazing as well.